 Flea bites look different from mosquito bites.
-The red spots of a flea bite are surrounded by red halos.
+Red halos surround the red spots of a flea bite.
 Carpet beetle larvae can produce a similar red welt.
 Fleas will often target the lower extremities of humans, and an infestation can affect the entire body of domestic house pets.

 When Are Fleas Most Active?

-If your home is infested with fleas, you'll rarely have a break from them!
-Fleas don't rest - they just have cycles of activity.
+If your Jacksonville home is infested with fleas, you'll rarely have a break from them!
+Fleas don't rest - they have cycles of activity.
 Their eggs and feces are produced around the clock, making the growth of an infestation rapid.
-The ideal climate for fleas is between 70 and 85 degrees, but they are capable of living in cooler or warmer temperatures.
+The ideal climate for fleas is between 70 and 85 degrees, but they can live in cooler or warmer temperatures.
 Florida and other southern states experience fleas year-round.